List of national flowers: New Zealand

 New Zealand does not have an official national flower, but the silver fern (foliage) is acknowledged as its national emblem.
-The Kowhai (Sophora spp., native trees with yellow cascading flowers) is usually regarded as the national flower.
+The Kōwhai (Sophora spp., native trees with yellow cascading flowers) is usually regarded as the national flower.
 Other plant emblems are Koru (a curled fern symbol) and the crimson-flowered Pohutukawa (Metrosideros excelsa), also called New Zealand's Christmas tree.

 Tonga

 The heilala (Garcinia sessilis) is Tonga's national flower.
 The name of Tonga's beauty pageant, the Heilala Festival, is taken from this flower.
 Resorts as well as consumer products are also often named after this flower, such as the Heilala Lodge and Heilala Vanilla.
 The flower is also used in Tonga for medicinal and ornamental purposes.

 South America

 Argentina

 The national flower of Argentina is the flower of the ceibo tree (Erythrina crista-galli), also known as seibo or bucaré.

 Bolivia

 Bolivia has two national flowers: the kantuta (Cantua buxifolia) and patujú (Heliconia rostrata).